ZibanPirate/magiframe/README.md

 # magiframe
-a frame that is alive like the portraits at Hogwarts
+a frame (with a cheesy name) that is alive like the portraits at Hogwarts